 05 Tianjin Hosts Several European Neighborhoods

 Tianjin’s city center covers the former Italian, French, and Japanese concessions.
 Thus, huge buildings tower above historic ones.
 On the other hand, the former British concession, in front of the French one, remains intact.
 Once you cross the Chengdu Road, you will feel in Europe.
 Streets are leafy and quaint.
 The residential neighborhood surrounds an area known as the Five Avenues or Wudadao, five parallel streets full of mansions.
-Since the British were the first ones to establish a concession in 1860, it was the biggest, 4.000.000m2.
+Since the British were the first ones to establish a concession in 1860, it was the biggest, 400 Hectares (988 acres).
 The grandest mansions line fabulous Minyuan Square.

 06 There Is Chinese Heritage